Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 \subsection{Half Cylinder Test Case}

-Four supersonic test cases with inflow Mach numbers 2, 3, 6 and 20 are tested on a half cylinder \cite{HVi}.
+Four test cases of inflow Mach number 2, 3, 6 and 20 are tested on a half cylinder \cite{HVi}.
 The domain is half circular.
-Left outer circle is inflow boundary, small circle inside the domain is a cylinder wall and the straight edges on right side are supersonic outflow boundaries (see figure ~\ref{fig:KHcy4}).
+Left outer circle is inflow boundary, small circle inside the domain is a cylinder wall and the straight edges on right side are supersonic outflow boundaries (see figure \ref{fig:KHcy4}).

-Pressure plots shows bow shock in front of the half-cylinder which is captured accurately at the right position in each case.
+Pressure plots show bow shock in front of the half cylinder which is captured accurately at the right position in each case.
 These results are compared with existing results \cite{FSBillig}.